Budapestby VisitCity Guides

 Day 2:

-• Morning: Join a local food tour to sample Hungarian specialties (or opt for a bike tour if you prefer)
+• Morning: Join a food tour to try Hungarian specialties (or do a bike tour if you prefer)

-• Afternoon: Relax at the Széchenyi Baths and experience the unique Thermal Beer Spa
+• Afternoon: Relax at Széchenyi Baths and try the Thermal Beer Spa

-• Evening: Quick dinner at Retro Lángos before exploring Budapest's famous ruin bars or joining a pub crawl
+• Evening: Quick dinner at Retro Lángos, then explore the ruin bars or join a pub crawl

-• Hungarian wine tasting with cheese and charcuterie
+• Hungarian wine tasting with cheese and meat

 • Day trip to Margaret Island and its thermal baths